fosslinux/live-bootstrap/README.md

 patch, we can patch tinycc to force static linking and then recompile it.

-Note that we have to do this using tinycc 0.9.26, as tinycc 0.9.27 cannot recompile itself for unknown reasonsn.
+Note that we have to do this using tinycc 0.9.26, as tinycc 0.9.27 cannot recompile itself for unknown reasons.

 #### Part 13: make 3.80